RIVE-Numeri-lab/RIVE-Numeri-lab.github.io/_workshops/2025-09-25-BayesTransition.md

 There is, for the Bayesian approach, a similar algorithm to AIC, the WAIC, which correctly takes into account the fact that our Bayesian model provides us with a series of parameter values rather than a direct value.
 The latter can be used in the same way as AIC, with delta-AIC, Akaike weights allowing us to determine the probability that each model is the best, etc.

-However, it is currently not the recommended index for comparing models with each other, because another algorithm, PSIS-LOO-CV, can almost always do a more precise job, in addition to directly informing the user when its values become imprecise/dangerous to use.
+However, it is not currently the recommended metric to compare models with each other, because another algorithm, PSIS-LOO-CV, can almost always do a more precise job, in addition to directly informing the user when its values become imprecise/dangerous to use.

 ## PSIS-LOO-CV